hashbanger/Twitter/README.md

 # Twitter

 Here is a collection of the best tweets in the field of Machine Learning, Deep Learning and Mathematics.
-Some of my own threads and a lot of the threads from the best guys over twitter.

 ### My Threads [(Profile)](https://twitter.com/capeandcode)